geovedi/py-phrasematcher/README.md

 Long answer: Doing n-gram lookups is a waste of time and resources.
 Here we will reject candidates with OOV, lookup only first and last tokens and then check if the candidate pattern is in the hashtable.

-To reduce memory usage, we now use `vedis` to store hashtable on disk.